 Families may struggle to keep up with the things their children are doing online; they might wonder whether online activities are safe, questioning how can I be as good a parent online as I am offline?

 The 'Think U Know' website aims to make online parenting simple.
 Click the logo below for practical tips and simple guidance.

 Reporting to CEOP

-CEOP are the Child Exploitation & Online Protection Centre.
-They help children stay safe online.
+CEOP is the Child Exploitation & Online Protection Centre.
+This is a branch of the Police that help children stay safe online.

 If you are worried about online abuse or the way that someone has been communicating online, let CEOP know.
 You can report your concerns using the link below.

 East Cambridgeshire Cyberbullying InformationThis webpage gives guidance on what to do if cyberbullying occurs, who to report it to and how to support a victim.